 Please note that in production, you should follow the official Scylla Monitoring documentation.

-Download the latest release to the mms directory and make sure you are in the directory just downloaded (the directory below may be different according to the version):
+Download the latest stable release to the mms directory and make sure you are in the directory just downloaded (the directory below may be different according to the version):

 Create the data_dir directory:

 With the configuration files in place, we can start Scylla Monitoring with the following command:

 Notice that we add the network interface as a parameter so that the Docker node instances IP will be available from the Prometheus Docker instance.
 This might not be required in production.

 The Docker containers should be up and running now.
 Access Scylla Monitoring by browsing to http://127.0.0.1:3000/.
 Port 3000 is the default Grafana port.

 To view the metrics, click on the Home drop-down button and then on the version number (3.0 in our case) and Scylla Overview Metrics.

 Keep in mind that the metrics that we see are for our demonstration cluster.
 In production, the data would look different.